Melody enjoys sharing her personal experiences with others. This is an unendorsed product review by a customer.

-This product is cheaper, and does trap bed bugs.
+This product is cheaper and does trap bed bugs.

 This product uses a special formula to attract bed bugs, making it one of the best on the market.

-I ordered Eco Keeper Glue traps from Amazon.
+I ordered Expel bed bug glue traps from Predator Guard on Amazon.
 It was one of the few places that sold them.
 I wanted to know how safe they were, and if they were effective against bed bugs.

 Pros and Cons

-- Glue is non-toxic.
+- The glue is non-toxic.

 - Perfect for homes with pets and small children.